google-ai-edge/mediapipe/mediapipe/docs/install.md

 Note: If you plan to use TensorFlow calculators and example apps, there is a known issue with gcc and g++ version 6.3 and 7.3.
 Please use other versions.

-Note: While Mediapipe configures TensorFlow, if you see the following error:
-`"...git_configure.bzl", line 14, in _fail fail(("%sGit Configuration
-Error:%s %...)))`,
-please install the python future library using: `$ pip install --user future`.
+Note: To make Mediapipe work with TensorFlow, please install the python "future" library and the python "six" library using `pip install --user future six`.

 Choose your operating system: